 The records of who’s playing in Monday Night Football tonight don’t do justice to the overall importance of tonight’s MNF game.
 The 7-6 Baltimore Ravens travel to Detroit to take on the 7-6 Lions, a battle that ESPN analysts say is decidedly in the Lions’ favor but could technically go either way.
 The Lions have one of the best offenses in the NFL behind quarterback Matthew Stafford, but the Ravens will combat that with a top-10 defense.
 Baltimore is light years away from last season’s Super Bowl victory, to the point that tonight’s MNF showdown amounts to the start of the NFL playoffs for both teams.
 The loser of tonight’s MNF game will be all but out of the postseason hunt.
 Two desperate teams, two identical record, one must-watch game.
-If you can’t watch MNF live on ESPN, you can watch Monday Night Football online using the links below.
+If you can’t watch MNF live on ESPN, you can watch Monday Night Football online using one of several different tools.

 The biggest factor to watch for tonight is the quarterback posotion.
 Ravens QB Joe Flacco has repeatedly failed to justify his big contract, having thrown for 3,238 yards and 18 touchdowns this year.
 Those figures aren’t anywhere near league-leading, and they’re a far cry from the other quarterback in tonight’s MNF matchup.
 Lions QB Matt Stafford hasn’t been efficient, but he’s performed admirably with 306 completions, 3,976 yards and 27 touchdowns.
 With a big time receiver in Calvin “Megatron” Johnson, Stafford’s been able to keep the Lions afloat.
 Or is it aloft?